maldoinc/wireup/docs/pages/factory_functions.md

 In order for the container to inject these dependencies, you must decorate the factory with `@service` and register it with the container.

-When the container needs to inject a dependency, it checks known factories to see if any of them can create it.

-!!! info "Good to know"
 Return type annotation of the factory is required as it denotes what will be built.

-## Examples
+---

+## Resource Management with Factories

 ### Generator Functions for Resource Management